yrocq/wordpress/README.md

 # Wordpress

-An Alpine Wordpress image which use the docker host machine as a MySQL server.
+An Alpine Wordpress docker image which use the docker host machine as a MySQL server.